xuan-vy-nguyen/FastDrive/README.md

 # CNPM-Project01

+## Hello teacher
+This project has 3 branch:
+- 2: is used for submitting SoftwareFinalProject
+- Master: is used for updating in future.
+- Mobile: is used for submitting Mobile-Develeop-Final Project <br/>
+Current Branch is 2!

+## Intro

 This is the repo of Project 01 - Team Software Engineering.
 Please read carefully "REAME.md" file before doing everything you want.

 First, you should go to this link and learn more about Git if you are beginner.